DynamicsUFPR/recurrence-microstates-python/README.md

 pip install .
 ```

-There might be an issue with the `.so` file name.
-If this happens,
-try renaming the folder `recurrence-microstates-python` to `recurrence_microstates`, and run `pip install .` again.
+If occours an issue with the `.so` file name, then rename folder `recurrence-microstates-python` to `recurrence_microstates`, and run `pip install .` again.

 ## Library usage guide